 Make sure you are following the correct citation style and the format of your in-text citations is correct.
 Also, check that every piece of information that needs to be cited is correctly cited.

 For more help, tap into our pool of professional writers and get expert essay editing services!

-Sometimes you need help with proofreading, especially if it's a long piece of writing or a very technical document.
+Sometimes, you may need help with proofreading, especially if it's a long piece of writing or a very technical document.
 There are a lot of options online for proofreading, and they vary in cost depending on the type of writing.
-Studyfy is one of the best when it comes to both quality as well as affordability.
+Studyfy, an art essay writing service, also offers scholarship essay writing help, term paper writing service, business essay writer, and affordable "write my essay for me cheap" services.
 They have expert editors and proofreaders who have experience with all kinds of writing!